 The GnuTLS library is thread safe by design, meaning that objects of the library such as TLS sessions, can be safely divided across threads as long as a single thread accesses a single object.
 This is sufficient to support a server which handles several sessions per thread.
 Read-only access to objects, for example the credentials holding structures, is also thread-safe.

 gnutls_session_t object could also be shared by two threads, one sending, the other receiving.
-In that case however, care must be taken during key
+However, care must be taken on the following use cases: